consultingAI presentationsclient deliverablesproposalsslide decks

 Getting Started

 Consulting presentations do not need to consume entire workstreams.
 AI generates the framework; you add the insight that clients pay for.
-Use the SlideMate editor to create proposals, strategy decks, discovery summaries, and implementation plans from detailed prompts.
+Use the SlidesMate editor to create proposals, strategy decks, discovery summaries, and implementation plans from detailed prompts.
 The case study deck template is especially useful for packaging engagement results into reusable proof assets for future proposals.

 Explore our templates for consulting-ready structures, and read our blog for guides on pitch decks, data visualization, and presentation design.